systemsecologygroup/Calcisphere/README.md

 Active calcium transport via a Ca-ATPase appears at a stoichiometry of 2 calcium ions being transported against the hydrolysis of one ATP.
-The energetic cost for calcium transport is therefore 0.5 mol ATP per mol Ca. The energetic costs are then plotted over varying fV from 0 to 100 % (Figure 1).
+The energetic cost for calcium transport is therefore 0.5 mol ATP per mol Ca. The energetic costs are plotted over an fV varying from 0 to 100 % (Figure 1).
 The dots in the figure indicate the apparent situation when assuming a calcification flux of 22 fmol h<sup>-1</sup> and show that this flux is apparently on the lower end when compared to the possible calcium flux in snail axons.